 PGY-III on-call coverage is via a night float system in which residents cover the psychiatric Emergency Department, deepening their experience in the management of psychiatric emergencies.

-The PGY-III year marks a major transition, with the resident moving to the outpatient setting and carrying a diverse caseload of patients who are across the life-span and sociocultural spectrum with complex psychophamacologic and psychotherapeutic needs.
+The PGY-III year marks a major transition, with the resident moving to the outpatient setting and carrying a diverse caseload of patients who are across the life-span and sociocultural spectrum with complex psychopharmacologic and psychotherapeutic needs.

 Intensive didactic time is dedicated to psychotherapy.
-Cognitive-behavioral models, form foundational Beckian cognitive therapy to dialectical-behavioral models and third-wave modalities are introduced by psychology faculty from our Cognitive Therapy Clinic.
+Cognitive-behavioral models, from foundational Beckian cognitive therapy to dialectical-behavioral models and third-wave modalities are introduced by psychology faculty from our Cognitive Therapy Clinic.
 Interpersonal psychotherapy, models of group process, and an in-depth lecture series on transference-focused psychotherapy by faculty from our Borderline Personality Disorders Institute are highlights.

-Multiple case conference are led by junior and senior psychoanalytic faculty, with each resident in turn presenting long-term psychodynamic psychotherapy process work in group format.
+Multiple case conferences are led by junior and senior psychoanalytic faculty, with each resident in turn presenting long-term psychodynamic psychotherapy process work in group format.
 A case conference with Dr. Otto Kernberg meets weekly, focusing on his unique modern object-relations approach and intervention style.

 A group case conference on advanced psychopharmacology is led by Dr. Richard Friedman.
 Residents take turns presenting cases and related literature reviews on a variety of topics of their choosing.
 Recent topics have included sleep-wake disorders in psychiatric patients, management of treatment-emergent metabolic syndrome, and algorithms for treatment-resistant populations.